ASreiros/DU_Calculator/README.md

 ## Technology used
 * Python (Flask) for backend
 * HTML, CSS, Javascript for front end.
-* All calculations, even simplest ones are done at backend, frontend responcible only for the visual part
+* All calculations, even simplest ones are done at backend, frontend responsible only for the visual part
-* Full project requirments can be seen at requirment.txt
+* Full project requirements can be seen at requirement.txt

 ## Start